Golimaar (film): Plot

 Gangaram is an orphan who grows up to become an honest cop.
 DIG Bharath Nandan promotes him as an encounter specialist after being impressed with his combat and shooting skills.
-Gangaram intends to bring down the gangster networks of Talwar who is operating in the city, and Khalid who is operating from Malaysia.
-ACP Patnayak becomes jealous of Gangaram who starts eliminating criminals with the help of his team and becomes famous for the encounter killings.
-Eventually, Gangaram attacks Talwar, but runs out of ammunition before he can shoot him.
-Patyanak arrives and arrests him, much to Gangaram's disappointment.
+Gangaram intends to bring down the gangster networks of Talwar, who is operating in the city, and Khalid, who is operating from Malaysia.
+ACP Patnayak becomes jealous of Gangaram, who starts eliminating criminals with the help of his team and becomes famous for the encounter killings.
+Eventually, Gangaram attacks Talwar but runs out of ammunition before he can shoot him.
+Patnayak arrives and arrests him, much to Gangaram's disappointment.

 Later, Talwar injures himself in an attempt to escape from the hospital, but Gangaram accompanies and kills him along with his henchmen.
-Learning Khalid is in Kenya for a private trip, Gangaram decides to go there to kill him, but Bharath asks him to tender his resignation due to the confidentiality of the operation.
+Knowing Khalid is in Kenya for a private trip, Gangaram decides to go there to kill him, but the DIG asks him to tender his resignation due to the confidentiality of the operation.
 While Gangaram is at home with his girlfriend Pavitra, Patnayak and other officers raid his house and arrest him on the charges of syndicate connections.
-In custody, Gangaram learns that he was used by Khalid and Bharath to eliminate Talwar, where he escapes and explains to the media that how he was framed despite his honesty.
-Gangaram now becomes gangster named "Gangu Bhai" and starts eliminating the police officers involved in the encounter attempt on him.
+In custody, Gangaram learns from Khalid on the phone that he was used by him and the DIG to eliminate their opponent Talwar.
+He escapes and explains to the media how he was framed despite his honesty.
+Gangaram now becomes a gangster named "Gangu Bhai" and starts eliminating Khalid's men and the police officers involved in the encounter attempt on him.

 Patnayak arrests and tortures Pavitra to find out Gangaram's location.
 Learning this, Gangaram gets Patnayak killed by one of his henchmen as Pavitra recovers in the hospital.
-Pavitra's mother Arundhati is taken away by police officers and Bharath, who is revealed to be her estranged husband, asks her to make Gangaram spare his life for the sake of Pavitra.
-However, Arundhati tells him on the phone to kill Bharath, further explaining how he betrayed her.
-Bharath shoots her dead, following which Gangaram uses him to find out Khalid's location in Malaysia.
-After killing Bharath, Gangaram goes to Malaysia where he makes one of Khalid's henchmen David to help him in killing other henchmen at gunpoint.
+Pavitra's mother Arundhati is taken away by police officers, and the DIG, who is revealed to be her estranged husband, asks her to make Gangaram spare his life for the sake of Pavitra.
+However, Arundhati tells him on the phone to kill the DIG, further explaining how he betrayed her and got her falsely arrested.
+The DIG shoots her dead.
+Gangaram uses the DIG to find out Khalid's location in Malaysia.
+After killing the DIG, Gangaram goes to Malaysia, where he makes one of Khalid's henchmen, David, help him in killing other henchmen at gunpoint.

-However, Gangaram is beaten up and questioned by Khalid who believes someone has helped him.
+However, Gangaram is beaten up and questioned by Khalid, who believes someone has helped him.
 Making Khalid suspect his henchmen, Gangaram gets into a fight and kills the henchmen in an ensuing chase.
 Khalid rushes to a helipad, where Gangaram kills the pilot and fights with Khalid.
 Khalid reveals he has been living in Malaysia with a Mexican passport under the name of Anthony.
-Gangaram shoots Khalid dead and informs DGP Prakash (It is revealed that the whole plan was made by Gangaram with Prakash helping him).
+Gangaram shoots Khalid dead and informs DGP Prakash (it is revealed that the whole plan was made by Gangaram with Prakash helping him).
 Gangaram wants to return to India and resume his duties, but Prakash instead tells him to stay there and operate his gang to keep the syndicate under the police.
-Gangaram agrees and calls his henchmen, Pavitra and Gopi to settle in Malaysia.
+Gangaram agrees and calls his henchmen, Pavitra, to settle in Malaysia.